Developing a Formal Program

 • The emcee will welcome guests, introduce any other speakers, and maintain the flow of the program.
 The emcee should also offer a few remarks, thank appropriate persons and recognize VIPs in attendance (including those on the platform and speakers).

-Speakers/presenters should be contacted early in the planning process so they have enough time to prepare remarks.
-Inform each speaker how long they will have to speak/present.
+Speakers/presenters should be contacted early in the planning process in order to provide enough time to prepare remarks.
 Call to confirm their attendance at least one week prior to the event.

 No formal program should take place without a script.
 Event coordinators can develop this, but if they are working with a school communications officer, the communications officer should take this responsibility or at least have the ability to proof and edit.
-In lieu of a communications officer, the HSC Events Planner may assist.
-All speeches for the Health Sciences Vice President/Dean should be prepared by the Health Sciences Communications Officer.
+In lieu of a communications officer, the Office of the Chancellor may assist.
+All speeches for the Health Sciences chancellor and executive dean should be prepared or reviewed by the Health Sciences executive director of communications and institutional relations.

-Insert the pronunciations for all uncommon words in all scripts.
-Uncommon words should be reviewed ahead of time and practiced by the speakers.
+Insert the pronunciations for all uncommon words and names in all scripts.
+Uncommon and names words should be reviewed ahead of time and practiced by the speakers.

-Directions, program flow, and speaker remarks in the program script should be differentiated and in larger font, possibly in bold as well.
-Clearly mark speaker changes in your program script by highlighting speaker names, beginning remarks on new pages, and including tabbed sections for each speaker.
+Directions, program flow and speaker remarks should be differentiated and in larger font, possibly in bold as well.
+Clearly mark speaker changes by highlighting speaker names, beginning remarks on new pages and including tabbed sections for each speaker.
 Insert page numbers into your finished document.

-Make a final draft of the event script available to all speakers at least 48 hours before your event for their review.
+Make a final draft of the event script available to all speakers at least 48 hours before the event for their review.

 Printed programs can be available to all guests, if desired.
-Work with your school communications officer or the Health Sciences Event Planner to make a request for graphic design and printing services.
+Work with your school communications officer or Health Sciences Marketing and Communications to make a request for graphic design and printing services.